Who is an eligible recipient for funding under the low-rise call?

 - Advanced training and education, and development of design tools for architects, engineers and builders, including course curriculums, costing tools and life-cycle assessment tools; and

-- Demonstration projects to encourage the commercial and regulatory uptake of wood in construction projects such as high-rise buildings, low-rise commercial buildings and timber bridges.
+- Demonstration projects to encourage the commercial and regulatory uptake of wood in construction projects such as high-rise wood buildings, low-rise non-residential wood buildings and timber bridges.

 How does the GCWood Program differ from the previous Tall Wood Building Demonstration Initiative (TWBDI)?